 Call for help:

 Whether you need to call your spouse, a buddy, or an ambulance; it’s important to have a cell phone with you.
 If you know you’re going to be in an area without cell coverage tell someone where you’re going and when you expect to return.
 Also consider investing in a GPS messenger like a Spot GPS, which enables you to send short messages to family or an SOS to first responders.
+Or an ICEdot crash sensor, which will contact your emergency contacts even if you are unconscious.
 A Road ID or similar band with emergency contact information on it is a good idea to have, as is programming an ICE (in case of emergency) phone number in your cell phone.
 On long ride days I often give my wife a time range so she knows that if I haven’t checked in by a certain time then there’s likely something wrong.